mgreenberry/MS4-sweetsntreats/README.md

 #### *500.html*
  - 500 error page created to redirect users to the main site after a server error - UNTESTED

+FOR LOGGED ON USER OR SUPERUSER
+#### Profile Page
+  1. Contact detail information
+  2. Previous orders made by user
+  3. Button to update information if required

+#### Reviewed Item
+- Allows a logged in user to create a review
+- Allows a logged in user to edit reviews they have created
+- Allows a logged in user to delete a review they have created

+#### Favourite
+- Allows a logged in user to mark an item as a favourite
+- Allows a logged in user to unmark an item as a favourite

+FOR LOGGED IN SUPERUSER
+#### Add a Product
+- Allows a superusre to add a product to the store

+#### Edit a Product
+- Allows a superuser to edit a product in the store

+#### Delete a Product
+- Allows a superuser to delete a product from the store

 ### **Future Features**
 - I would like to implement a feature where if users log out of the site with items in their basket the items would be there upon log in again.
 Currently this is not the case.